||Quito archives, libraries, and bookstores|

 Rocinante (Toledo N22-80 [Planta baja, Edificio José Joaquín Olmedo, by Plaza Brasilia], 3240-046, 10-6 M-F) is the Universidad Andina Simón Bolívar's bookstore and a counterpart to FLACSO's La Librería.

-Libri Mundi (Juan León Mera 851, 223-47-91, http://www.librimundi.com) was once considered to be Ecuador's best bookstore, though it is declining in quality.
+Libri Mundi (Juan León Mera 851, 223-47-91, http://www.librimundi.com) was once considered to be Ecuador's best bookstore, though it has declined significantly in quality.
 Its strongest holdings are not on Ecuadorian history and politics and in recent years has had fewer such books.
 It has a branch in Quicentro that is open on weekends and is one of the few things one can do in Quito on Sunday.
 I used to find old books at cheap prices in the Libri Mundi branches, but that is no longer the case.

 Librería Banco Central del Ecuador (Av.
 12 de Octubre y Patria, Casa de la Cultura Ecuatoriana) was in the Banco Central's museum and was usually worth a quick peak to see what new materials they have published (information not recently verified).